Geostrategy: General Karl Haushofer

 Closely linked to this need was Haushofer's assertion that the existence of small states was evidence of political regression and disorder in the international system.
 The small states surrounding Germany ought to be brought into the vital German order.
 These states were seen as being too small to maintain practical autonomy (even if they maintained large colonial possessions) and would be better served by protection and organization within Germany.
 In Europe, he saw Belgium, the Netherlands, Portugal, Denmark, Switzerland, Greece and the "mutilated alliance" of Austro-Hungary as supporting his assertion.

 Haushofer and the Munich school of geopolitik would eventually expand their conception of lebensraum and autarky well past a restoration of the German borders of 1914 and "a place in the sun."
 They set as goals a New European Order, then a New Afro-European Order, and eventually to a Eurasian Order.
 This concept became known as a pan-region, taken from the American Monroe Doctrine, and the idea of national and continental self-sufficiency.
 This was a forward-looking refashioning of the drive for colonies, something that geopoliticians did not see as an economic necessity, but more as a matter of prestige, and of putting pressure on older colonial powers.
-The fundamental motivating force was not be economic, but cultural and spiritual.
+The fundamental motivating force was not economic, but cultural and spiritual.

 Beyond being an economic concept, pan-regions were a strategic concept as well.
 Haushofer acknowledged the strategic concept of the Heartland put forward by the Halford Mackinder.
 If Germany could control Eastern Europe and subsequently Russian territory, it could control a strategic area to which hostile sea power could be denied.
 Allying with Italy and Japan would further augment German strategic control of Eurasia, with those states becoming the naval arms protecting Germany's insular position.